 - In recent weeks, state legislatures have introduced bills seeking to establish presumptive eligibility for workers' compensation claims in response to the novel coronavirus (COVID-19) outbreak. - We will provide daily updates documenting any relevant new bills and the current procedural posture of the existing legislation.
-Today, actions include: - Utah introduced HB 5006, a bill which would amend previously enacted workers' compensation legislation by moving provisions related to coverage for first responders diagnosed with COVID-19 from the Workers' Compensation Act to the Utah Occupational Disease Act; modifying the definition of a first responder, and making technical and conforming changes. - Most states that have introduced legislation establishing presumptive eligibility for workers' compensation claims follow this general framework: - Provides a presumption of compensability-that may be refuted by affirmative evidence-that a covered employee contracted COVID-19 during the course of employment; - Defines the contours of who qualifies as an eligible employee (e.g., peace officers, health care providers, food service workers, etc.); and - Clarifies the duration of the application of the provisions.
+Today, actions include: - Utah's legislature sent HB 5006, which creates a presumption that first responders who contract COVID-19 contracted it while preforming their duties as a first responder, to the Governor for signature. - Most states that have introduced legislation establishing presumptive eligibility for workers' compensation claims follow this general framework: - Provides a presumption of compensability-that may be refuted by affirmative evidence-that a covered employee contracted COVID-19 during the course of employment; - Defines the contours of who qualifies as an eligible employee (e.g., peace officers, health care providers, food service workers, etc.); and - Clarifies the duration of the application of the provisions.